Macrometacorp/docs/docs/search-views/fulltext-search/getting-started-search.md

 ---
 sidebar_position: 10
-title: Getting Started with Search
+title: Getting Started with Fulltext Search
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page guides you through creating your first search view.
+This page guides you through creating your first fulltext search view.

 ## Prerequisites